ychding11/ychding11.github.io/_posts/2015-03-28-Languages-Resources.md

 ## default member initializer

+The behavior is the same with constructor initializing list.

 ## auto_ptr

 *ownership* is the key to understand auto_ptr.
 At any time an auto_ptr has an ownership to an object or in null state.
 So copy operation will make one auto_ptr lose ownership.